inorbit-ai/ros_amr_interop/README.md

 ## Related Initiatives

+The topic of AMR interoperability is in a fluid state of evolution.
+For this reason, it is worth it to keep track of other standards, initiatives, libraries and efforts related to this topic.

+The following is an incomplete and growing list of such related topics:

  * [Open-RMF](https://osrf.github.io/ros2multirobotbook/) (formerly RMF Core) is an open source framework based on ROS 2 to enable the interoperability of heterogeneous fleets of any type of robotics systems.